The Lion King on Broadway: A review

 Act I starts with the iconic scene from the movie.
 Rafiki (a lady in the musical) gathers all the animals of the Pride Lands to announce the birth of the son of the beloved royal couple – Mufasa and Sarabi.
 Then the spirits give her a name for the cub – Simba.

 Simba grows to be a cheerful and curious cub, prone to get in trouble.
 His uncle – Scar, the main antagonist of the musical, mentions the Elephant graveyard.
 Simba, along with Nala (his best friend and future queen) lied to their mothers and fooled Zazu (Mufasa’s chief advisor) who was “babysitting” them.
 When there, the two cubs are attacked by Shenzi, Banzai, and Ed – the hyena henchmen of Scar.
-However, the hyenas were scared away by Mufasa.
+However, Mufasa scares away the hyenas.
 Then he proceeds to scold the bravery and bravado of the young one but is reminded by Zazu that he used to do the same.

 Scar sets his evil plan in motion – takes Simba to a gorge, and his hyenas start a stampede.
 Mufasa rushes to save Simba but gets trampled.
-Then Scar blames it on Simba and banishes him.
+Scar blames it on Simba and banishes him.
 Then Scar sends the hyenas after Simba to kill him, but they fail and lie to Scar.
 While Rafiki, Nala, and Sarabi mourn Simba, he wonders in the desert.
-As vultures start flocking over him, he gets saved by a couple of uncommon friends.
+A couple of uncommon friends save Simba, just as vultures start flocking over him.
 Yes, those are Timon and Pumbaa.
 They take Simba under their wing and teach him the Hakuna Matata.

 “Lion King” as a traditional Royal drama.
 You can find similarities in the whole genre, and you can even draw a parallel with “Hamlet”.
 You have Claudius aka Scar, who kills the rightful king, and them Hamlet – Simba, journey to find his revenge.
 Mufasa is King Hamlet.
-Sarabi can be seen as Gertrude and Polonius as Zazu.
+Sarabi and Zazu are Gertrude and Polonius.

 Act II brings devastation over the Pride Lands.
 Zazu is a prisoner, and Scar has lost his mind.
 Nala approaches him for all the famine and disasters.
 Scar tries to take her as his “Queen” but she escapes and goes on a journey to find help.
-During her venture, she encounters Pumbaa (well, she tries to catch and eat him).
-And he’s saved by Simba.
+She encounters Pumbaa during her venture (well, she tries to catch and eat him), but Simba saves him.
 She’s amazed that he’s alive and tells him about the crisis in the Pride Lands.
 Simba refuses to return because he feels responsible for Mufasa’s

 Simba proceeds to take his rightful position as king of the Pride Lands.
 He climbs Pride Rock and roars!
 Everyone celebrates, as the Pride Lands return to normal.
 Then Rafiki presents King Simba and Queen Nala their royal baby.